thebamaman/ld2l-discord-bot/README.md

 LD2L Bot is a bot that sits in the official LD2L Discord server and runs some very helpful services to try to keep things running smoothly for the league.

 ##What's New?##
+	v1.3
+	-Fixed some bugs that made things crash
+	-Added new !removeCasters command to remove casters from an event

 	v1.2.2
 	-BUGFIX FOR CRITICAL 'AN'